Madison GardnerPosted March 19, 2026

 Accurate coding is the backbone of a healthy revenue cycle, especially in a specialty as complex as pain management.
 Using the right codes ensures you get paid correctly and on time for the vital services you provide.
 While this isn’t an exhaustive list, understanding some of the most common codes can help your team spot errors and improve your billing process.
 Let’s look at some key CPT and ICD-10 codes your practice will likely encounter, along with the modifiers that tie them all together.
 Getting these details right is a critical step in strengthening your practice’s financial health and avoiding compliance issues down the road.

-Essential CPT Codes for Procedures
+Key CPT Codes for Common Procedures

 CPT codes, or Current Procedural Terminology codes, tell payers what service you performed.
 In pain management, these often involve injections and nerve blocks.
 For example, trigger point injections are commonly coded with 20552 (for one or two muscles) or 20553 (for three or more muscles).
 For epidural steroid injections, you might use codes like 62321 or 62323, depending on the location and whether imaging guidance was used.
 The key is that code selection depends on specific details in your documentation, like the exact location, the substance injected, and the use of technology.
 This complexity is why having an experienced medical billing service can prevent simple documentation mismatches from turning into costly denials.

-Critical ICD-10 Diagnosis Codes
+Must-Know ICD-10 Diagnosis Codes

 While CPT codes explain what you did, ICD-10 codes explain why you did it.
 Specificity is everything here.
 For instance, instead of a generic pain code, you should use codes from the G89 category for chronic pain that is not otherwise specified.
 For low back pain, the M54 series offers more detailed options.
 A great example of necessary detail is coding for sciatica, where you must specify the side affected (e.g., M54.31 for the right side, M54.32 for the left).
 Payers are increasingly looking for this level of precision, and using the most accurate pain management ICD-10 codes is essential for demonstrating medical necessity and securing reimbursement.

-Coding for Injections and Infusions
+How to Code Injections and Infusions Accurately

 Injections and infusions are cornerstone treatments in pain management, but they come with some of the most complicated coding rules.
 Take facet joint interventions, for example.
 The codes you use will differ based on whether the procedure was a diagnostic nerve block, a therapeutic injection into the joint, or a radiofrequency ablation.
 Each of these services has a unique set of codes and rules that must be followed precisely.
 Payers like Medicare have published specific billing and coding guidelines for these procedures, and failing to adhere to them is a fast track to a denied claim.
 Your documentation must clearly support the specific service billed.